yantang01/search-engine/README.md

 - python3 crawler.py
 - python3 search.py

-You only have to run crawler.py once for one website and be able to search unlimited times.
+You only have to run crawler.py once for each website and be able to search unlimited times.